slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9716-5/packetizer_raw_output.md

 Clarify the normative text to require that an echo reply MUST include a Reply Path TLV whenever it was present in the echo request, and adjust the examples accordingly.

+**Severity:** Medium
+  *Basis:* The inconsistent treatment may lead to divergent implementations and confusion in diagnostic tools relying on a one‐to‐one correspondence.

+**Confidence:** High

 ---